ArmandoHerra/Rundeck_Playgrounds/README.md

 # Additional features

-If you have problems related to roles and profiles when deploying the machine, just run the folowing commands in your terminal.
+If you have problems related to roles and profiles when deploying the machine, just run the following commands in your terminal.

 ## Delete Instance profile